goooooouwa/blog_crawler/README.md

 # Read your favourite blog on your Kindle

-htmlparser is a little ruby script that can turn your favourite blog into RSS feed.
+Blog Downloader is a little ruby script that can turn your favourite blog into RSS feed.
 Combined with [blog2kindle](https://github.com/goooooouwa/blog2kindle), you can turn any blog into an ebook to read on your ebook reader, such as Kindle, Apple Books.

 ## Demo: ebook of the [Coding Horror](https://blog.codinghorror.com/) blog